tencent cloud

 Equal to Not equal to

-Pull down the list to select a SQL type (ALTER, CHANGEUSER, CREATE, DELETE, DROP, EXECUTE, INSERT, LOGOUT, OTHER, REPLACE, SELECT, SET, UPDATE).
-You can select multiple types.
+Select from the drop-down list the SQL types (ALTER, CHANGEUSER, CREATE, DELETE, DROP, EXECUTE, INSERT, LOGOUT, OTHER, REPLACE, SELECT, SET, UPDATE).
+Multiple selections are allowed.

 Error Code